chatelao/teampad/README.md

 The repository for a little "Wormier k21" upgrade with a XIAO-RP2040

+## Testing the numpad

+The keyboard tester on https://en.key-test.ru is very comfortable.

 ## Running "CircuitPython" firmware

 The "CircuitPython" is easier to modify as it is 100% transparent in the "CIRCUITPY" mass storage drive.